AzozzALFiras/App-requires-updating/README.md

 # App requires updating
 Check the application in the App Store if it requires an update or not

+# How does it work?
+I will create an example in the language of PHP

 # First Import file AppStore_InfoApp.class.php
 ```PHP